deeprjs/deepr/README.md

 }
 ```

-Using the key `"=>items"` means that we take the current context (the collection of movies) and we put it under a new key called `items`, in the response.
+Using the key `"=>items"` means that we take the current context (the collection of movies) and we put it under a new key called `items`.
 As a result, we get the following:

 ```json
 {